fbpx

 Day 1 - Paris

 Bonjour!
 Welcome to Paris.
 Your trip kicks off with a welcome meeting at 6 pm tonight.
-If you arrive early, maybe check out the world-famous Louvre, where you can see the Mona Lisa and the Venus de Milo or climb the Eiffel Tower for some impressive aerial views of the city.
-If the weather’s nice, maybe take a picnic lunch of baguettes and cheese to the Tuileries, Plantes or the Jardin du Luxembourg.
+If you arrive early, maybe check out the world-famous Louvre, where you can see the Mona Lisa and the Venus de Milo, or climb the Eiffel Tower for some impressive aerial views of the city.
+If the weather’s nice, maybe take a picnic lunch of baguettes and cheese to the Tuileries Gardens, Jardin des Plantes or the Jardin du Luxembourg.
 After your meeting, maybe find a local restaurant for dinner and get to know your fellow travellers.

 Day 2 - Brussels

 Leave Paris behind and jump on a train to Brussels.
-When you arrive, join your leader on a walk around the city, where you can sample some traditional Belgian fries along the way.
-After, you have free time to explore at your own pace.
+When you arrive, join your leader on a walk around the city.
+Craving some traditional Belgian fries?
+Grab some along the way to eat as you go, true local style.
+After your walk, you have free time to explore at your own pace.
 Maybe wander down to the Manneken Pis (Little Peeing Man) – an iconic symbol of Belgium.
-Or, visit the Musical Instrument Museum to get your fix of cultural history.
+Or visit the Musical Instrument Museum to get your fix of cultural history.
 Tonight, maybe explore Ilot Sacre – a great place to find good food and fun bars.

 Day 3 - Brussels

-Today is a free day.
+Today is another free day in Brussels.
 Maybe wander the Jeu de Balle Flea Market, visit the Cantillon Brewery or walk through the Magritte Museum – an art museum in the Royal Quarters, dedicated to the work of the Belgian artist, Rene Magritte.
 This afternoon, maybe explore the Grand Palace or discover the miniature world at Mini Europe Attraction Park, where monuments in the European Union and other countries have been reproduced and are on display at a scale of 1:25.
 Tonight, maybe join your group for dinner at a local restaurant – your leader will have the best recommendations.

 Day 4 - Ghent